 - In a medium bowl, blend together the flour, sugar, and cinnamon until well combined.
 Use a fork or pastry blender to cut coconut oil or butter into the flour mixture until it's crumbly.
 Set aside.

-- Lightly grease an 8" or 9" pan and set aside.
+- Preheat oven to 350ºF.
+Lightly grease an 8" or 9" pan and set aside.

 - In a large mixing bowl, combine flour(s), baking powder, and salt.
 Stir in milk, maple syrup, butter/oil, and vanilla mixing just until combined.
 Fold in blueberries.